norulshahlam/spring-jwt2/README.md

 # Spring Security with JWT - Version 2 - Generate JWT

+### High level overview

+- Setup SecurityConfig
 - Implement custom UserDetailsService to validate user credentials
-- Create a CustomAuthenticationFilter to intercept only for logging in & generate JWT
+- Create a CustomAuthenticationFilter to intercept only for logging in.
+Here is where we generate JWT.
-- Inside CustomAuthenticationFilter, get credentials and use our custom UserDetailsService to validate
+- Inside CustomAuthenticationFilter, get login details and use our custom UserDetailsService to validate
 - If validation success, generate JWT